TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### Textures and Texture Collections

 A texture is an image that is projected onto a face of a brush.
 Textures are usually not provided individually, but as texture collections.
 A texture collection can be a directory containing loose image files, or it can be an archive such as a wad file.
 Some games such as Quake 2 come with textures that are readily loadable by TrenchBroom.
 Such textures are called _internal_. _External_ textures on the other hand are textures that you provide by loading a texture collection.
 Since some games such as Quake don't come with their own textures readily available, you have to obtain the textures you wish to use and add them to TrenchBroom manually by [loading a texture collection](#texture_management).

+TrenchBroom currently does not support high resolution replacement textures, but this is on the Todo list.

 ## Startup {#startup}